mzabani/codd/docs/SQL-MIGRATIONS.md

 ### Migrations that need to run in a custom database connection

-Just add `-- codd-connection: postgres://...` before any statements to your SQL file and _codd_ will use that connection string to apply that migration.
+Just add `-- codd-connection: postgres://...` (or in keyword value pairs format) before any statements to your SQL file and _codd_ will use that connection string to apply that migration.
 The format is the same as the one used for the `CODD_CONNECTION` environment variable.

 This is useful when writing migrations that [bootstrap](BOOTSTRAPPING.md) your database, because the database to be created doesn't yet exist, so the default connection string